alvaropazz/js_capstone/README.md

 This is the Microverse JavaScript Capstone Project.
 It uses the Phaser engine.
 The task at hand is an RPG game.
+To check the video presentation for this project click [here](https://www.loom.com/share/c4e7d3dcc34e48e7be257d5a8486aa5c).

 ![Image](./assets/game.gif)